rishika25sharma/Password-strength-checker/README.md

-\# **Smart Password Strength Checker (AI-Based)**
+\# **Smart Password Strength Checker**

 **## Overview**

-**The Smart Password Strength Checker is a Python-based application that evaluates the strength of a user’s password using rule-based artificial intelligence techniques.**
+**The Smart Password Strength Checker is a Python-based application that evaluates the strength of a user’s password.**

-**This project focuses on enhancing cyber awareness by helping users understand how secure their passwords are and encouraging better password practices.**
+**This project focuses on enhancing cyber awareness and digital literacy by helping users understand how secure their passwords are and encouraging better password practices.**